 Recommended by Chris Militzer, an Alexandria, Virginia photographer specializing in fine art photography of landscapes and nature, featured on Visit Virginia, and USA Today.
 Follow Chris on Instagram and Twitter.

 5. Christmas in Middleburg, Middleburg, Nov 30 – December 2

 My favorite local spot to get in the holiday spirit is in the heart of hunt country—Middleburg, Virginia.
 The 18th century town has been kicking off the holiday season in style during its annual “Christmas in Middleburg” event the first weekend in December for over a hundred years!

-The highlight of Middleburg’s festivities this year is on Saturday, with the “Hunt and Hounds Review” featuring hounds trotting down the main Washington Street alongside mounted foxhunt riders (Dec 3, 11:00 am).
+The highlight of Middleburg’s festivities is Saturday’s “Hunt and Hounds Review” featuring hounds trotting down the main Washington Street alongside mounted fox hunt riders (Dec 1, 11:00 am).
 But the fun doesn’t stop there!
-Other holiday activities include a greens sale, craft fair, caroling, a holiday concert, a traditional parade with floats and—my favorite!— a progressive food/ wine/ cider/ spirits tasting throughout town.
+Other holiday activities include a greens sale, craft fair, caroling, a holiday concert, a traditional parade with floats and—my favorite!— special food and spirits tastings throughout town.